ildyria/coq-verif-tweetnacl/paper/answer-Usenix.md

   massively expands the TCB and should be reason for concern.

-REVIEW 2: No questions
+REVIEW B: No specific questions; we agree with the comments and will make the
+          requested changes.

-REVIEW 3:
+REVIEW C:

 * Changed code, i64 -> int, but the size of `int` depends on architecture